-Dallas Marriage Visa Attorney
+Dallas Marriage Visa Lawyer

 Understanding the Marriage-Based Immigration Process

 If you are currently married to a U.S. citizen or permanent resident, one of the most popular and easiest ways to immigrate is through a petition from a U.S. citizen spouse.
 The United States wants its citizens and residents to have the right to marry whomever they choose - whether they are from the U.S. or not.
 Once married, U.S. citizens can file a petition to allow their spouse to immigrate so the family can be together.
-If both spouses are already here, they may be allowed to adjust their immigration status to a permanent resident.
+If both spouses are already here, they may be allowed to adjust their immigration status to permanent resident.

 However, because of the popularity of this program, there have been thousands of people who have abused the process and gotten married “just for the green card.”
 USCIS now overcompensates by requiring each married couple to prove they are married and prove that the marriage is bona fide.
 Essentially, the government does not believe you are married just because there is a marriage certificate.
-They will require you to overwhelm them with other evidence and many legitimate marriages are denied.
+They will require you to overwhelm them with other evidence, and many legitimate marriages are denied.
 Because of the scrutiny that USCIS imposes, many immigrants now use an attorney to help them in this process.
 We can help make sure your case has a higher chance of being approved.

 Ready to start your marriage visa journey?
 Contact us today at (972) 497-1017 for experienced guidance and support.